sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 ## Docker is not a silver bullet for complexity

 When creating a new image, it may be tempting to reinvent the wheel.
 Your application is special, and has special requirements.
 But there are millions of Docker images in the wild.
 Unless you are doing something very special indeed, it's best to keep things simple.
 Find a base image that accomplishes the most of what you are trying to achieve, and build on top of it.
-Base images like [Ubuntu](https://hub.docker.com/_/ubuntu/) (or the very popular [Alpine Linux](https://hub.docker.com/_/alpine/), due to its small footprint), are okay, but there is probably something more germane to your application's requirements.
+Base images like [Ubuntu](https://hub.docker.com/_/ubuntu/) (or the very popular [Alpine Linux](https://hub.docker.com/_/alpine/), due to its small footprint), are okay, but there is probably something more specific to your application's requirements.
 Even the `python` base image can be fairly generic, there are many images that contain specific Python stacks.

 It may also be tempting to use some random image you found on Docker Hub, which does exactly what you want.
 Congratulations!
 Maybe this is the case.
 But unless you are doing something very similar, it probably does some extra things that are inefficient, or even harmful to your application.
 If it provides a `Dockerfile`, inspect it first and see what's inside.
 Maybe you can adapt the `Dockerfile` to suit your needs and get rid of a lot of complexity.
 Try to find a happy medium between simplification and creating a [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) image stack.
 It may work, but will not save you any headache in the long run.
 The best Docker images are often provided by the maintainer of your library or dependency.